MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.AggregateEventSequenceUnorderedException so that it now has a constructor capable of accepting an AggregateRoot instance.
 - Changed Architecture.Ddd.AggregateEventMismatchException so that it now has a constructor capable of accepting an AggregateRoot instance.
 - Changed Architecture.Ddd.AggregateHistoryInvalidForStateException so that it now has a constructor capable of accepting an AggregateRoot instance.
+- Changed Architecture.Ddd.DomainEvent so that it can now be implicitly cast to an untyped reference.
+- Changed Architecture.Ddd.DomainEvent<TAggregate> so that it can now be implicitly cast to a typed reference.
 - Changed Architecture.Ddd.Ensure.ReferenceIsOfType so that it will return as long as the type of the reference can be assigned to the generic type provided.
 - Changed Architecture.Ddd.Projection so that it can now be implicitly cast to a reference.
 - Changed Architecture.Ddd.Projection so that it can now be equated to a reference.